swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

 In this chapter, you will learn how to:

-1. Grant access to the S3 bucket on your cloud provider
+1. Grant access to the S3 bucket on the cloud provider
 2. Store the cloud provider credentials in the CI/CD configuration
 3. Create the CI/CD pipeline configuration file
 4. Push the CI/CD pipeline configuration file to Git